-Pottery intended for use in the oven must be made so it will not crack from the heat shock of being placed in a hot oven, or of being taken out of the oven and suddenly cooled to room temperature.
-Actually, most earthenware and stoneware will serve quite well for oven use, especially if it is not subjected to any unusual heat shock such as would result from placing it directly over a flame, or cooling it suddenly by placing it in water while it is still hot.
+Pottery intended for use in the oven must be so made that it will not crack either from the shock of being placed in a hot oven or of being taken out of the oven and quickly cooled to room temperature.
+Actually, if reasonable care is exercised in use, most earthenware or stoneware pots will serve quite well for oven use.
+However, pieces which will last for years in normal cooking use may break if subjected to some unusual heat shock, such as would result from placing the piece directly over a flame, or cooling it suddenly by placing it in cold water while it is still hot from the oven.

-One type of body which has proved to be very durable for cooking is an open, porous, non-vitreous, or underfired body.
-Soft ware of this sort is loose enough to accommodate itself to the expansion and contraction which result from heating and cooling.
-French provincial cooking ware and most Mexican pottery are of this type and can be safely placed over a low charcoal fire.
-While such ware is not apt to crack during use in cooking, it does have the disadvantage of porosity, and usually also of having a glaze which is crazed and which thus permits liquids and grease to permeate the body of the ware.
-It is very difficult to fit a glaze to a soft, underfired clay body.
+One kind of cooking ware which has been widely used in the past is made of an open, porous, nonvitreous or underfired body.
+Soft ware of this sort is loose enough in structure to accommodate itself to the rapid expansion and contraction which result from heating and cooling.
+French provincial cooking ware and most Mexican pottery bowls and casseroles are of this type.
+Such ware is not apt to crack from heat shock, and may even be used directly over a low charcoal fire.
+The resistance to cracking in this case results not in the formulation of the body but merely in the fact of its being underfired.
+Such porous cooking pots have the disadvantage of being soft and easily broken, and they tend to be unsanitary.
+Since glazes on underfired bodies seldom fit, crazing is common and permits the penetration of liquids from the food into the body of the ware.